gatesphere/silica/README.md

 There are a few things that differentiate silica from Clay.
 Here's an extremely short list.

   * Open source
-  * User-defined scales
+  * User-defined scales and modes
   * Functions

 ### To do:
 Here's a short list of things to do:

-  * Refactor scale -> introduce modes
-  * Token table
   * Namespaces/regions
   * Interpreter
   * Error handling